hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 #### Rights

-This field define the rights that owners of the hypercert have over the work being claimed by this hypercert.
+This field defines the rights that owners of the hypercert have over the work being claimed by this hypercert.

 By default this is set to `Public Display`, i.e., the owners are allowed to publicly display the hypercert and show their support of the work.